JackSzwergold/Writing/memories/Getting a Job at Columbia University.md

 I was about 14 years old and wanted a summer job.
 Every other friend of mine had a summer job doing something somewhere, and I wanted one too.
 I wanted the independence, the freedom but—most of all—I wanted the money a job would give me.

 So around the time of my 14th birthday I started to look for jobs but really had no idea where to start.
 I told my parents I wanted a job and my mom said she would ask someone at her factory if I could get a job.
 I was kind of excited, but not sure what that meant.
-My mom got up early each day, worked long hours and usually came home and collapsed in bed.
+My mom got up really early each day—like at around 5:00am—andworked long hours and usually came home and collapsed in bed.
 Maybe there was some summer job for a teenager at the factory I could handle?
 Who knows.

 Anyway, during one of my brother’s visits to the family home, he got wind of me wanting a job while sitting at the kitchen table, Before he could say anything our mom would say, “Yes!
 I will get a Jack a job in the factory.
 A good job!” to which my brother started shouting and screaming about.

 I have no idea what the shouting and screaming was about—why should my brother care about me wanting a job—but I finished my food, excused myself and headed back to my room.

-The fighting persisted for some time until it stoped.
-I knew something was up since—while my mom and dad weren’t fighting—they were worriedly talking to each other.
-I could hear some hushed tones as the TV went on in the living room and then I heard a knock on my door.
+The fighting persisted for some time until it stopped.
+I knew something was up since—while my mom and dad weren’t fighting—I could hear them worriedly talking to each other.
+The hushed tones continued and then died off as the TV went on in the living room.

+Then I heard a knock on my door.

-It was my dad who peeked into my room and said, “I don’t know… Working at mom’s place might not be a good idea… Ben knows…” and then he went away.
+It was my dad who peeked into my room and said, “I don’t know… Working at mom’s factory might not be a good idea… Ben knows…” and then he went away.

-Soon after Ben came into my room and sat down on the floor in front of me and calmly said, “If you want a job I have a very good job for you at Columbia University.”
+Soon afterwards Ben came into my room and sat down on the floor in front of me and calmly said, “If you want a job I have a very good job for you at Columbia University.”

 “Really?”
 I said, “Doing what?”
 I asked.

 “Don’t worry, it’s very good… Just come to me on Monday and I will show you…”

-With that he left me room and I waited for Monday.
+With that he left my room and I waited for Monday to happen.

-I took the train up to Columbia University.
-Did it by myself.
+I took the train up to Columbia University by myself.
 D to 59th Street to the A to 168h Street.
 Got off of the train and walked to the building my brother’s lab was in.

 He was outside waiting for me and waved.
 I imagined he would show me someone—or bring me someplace—where I could get a real job.
-I imaged for a place like Columbia University I would need working papers—since I was only 14 at the time—but my brother said not too worry.
+I imagined that for a place like Columbia University I would need working papers—since I was only 14 at the time—but my brother said not too worry.

 We went into the building and headed up the the elevator.
 Where I did not know?

 “What kind of job is this again?”
-I asked and he said, “You will see… Don’t worry…”
+I asked and he said, “You will see…” he said, “Don’t worry…”

 And soon enough we got off at some nondescript floor, walked into a nondescript room and my brother said, “Here is where you will work!”
 I was confused… I saw nobody else… Just me and my brother in this miscellaneous lab.